giriprakashk/M2_PET_FEEDER_CONTROLLER/5_Reports/README.md

 * Resistors
 * Switch
 * Wires
+## Atmega 328 Microcontroller
+The ATMEGA328 is a well-known microcontroller since it is used in many Arduino board devices.
+With a maximum clock frequency of 20MHz, 32KB of programme FLASH, and 2KB of RAM, the ATMEGA328P-PN is the Arduino Uno and Nano's 8-bit RISC heart.
+The ATMEGA328P-PN is a 28-DIP package with various on-board peripherals, including UART, SPI, timers, ADC, comparators, and a watchdog, that allows designers to easily prototype their designs before committing to surface mount technology.
+The ATMEGA328 is a flexible and cost-effective microcontroller with a temperature range of -40°C to 105°C and a voltage range of 1.8V to 5.5V.
+## Servo Motor
+A servomotor (also known as a servo motor) is a basic electric motor that is controlled by servomechanism.
+When a motor is used as a controlled device and is connected to a servomechanism, it is referred to as a DC Servo Motor.
+A controlled motor that is powered by AC is referred to as an AC Servo Motor.
+A servomotor is a linear or rotary actuator that provides for exact control of position, acceleration, and velocity in linear or angular directions.
+It is made comprised of a motor and a position feedback sensor.
+It also necessitates a complex controller, which is frequently a separate module created exclusively for servomotors.
+## Voltage Source
+We can start with the electrical supply as an introduction.
+It's just a gadget that can supply electricity to a linked circuit.
+They can be either a current or voltage source.
+We may talk about the most typical voltage source in this section.
+In reality, a voltage source is a passive component that may generate a constant force for electron flow across the wire to which it is attached.
+Typically, it is a two-terminal gadget.
+Voltage sources are divided into two categories: independent voltage sources and dependent voltage sources.
+A 5v fixed supply is used in this project.
+## LED
+The light-emitting diode (LED) is a common light source in electrical devices.
+It may be used in a variety of ways, from your phone to enormous advertising billboards.
+They are most commonly seen in devices that display the time and various forms of data.
+When an electric current passes through a light-emitting diode (LED), it emits light.
+When current travels through an LED, electrons recombine with holes, resulting in light.
+LEDs enable electricity to flow in one direction but prevent it from flowing in the opposite way.
+## Resistor
+A resistor is a passive electrical component having two terminals that is used in electrical circuits to control or regulate the passage of electric current.
+The primary function of a resistor is to reduce current flow and lower voltage in a specific area of the circuit.
+It's comprised of copper wires that are wrapped around a ceramic rod and have an insulating paint coating on the outside.
+The Ohm is the SI unit for resistance.
+## Switch
+A switch is an electrical component that may interrupt or redirect electric current from one conductor to another by disconnecting or connecting the conducting channel in an electrical circuit.
+An electromechanical switch, which consists of one or more sets of moveable electrical contacts coupled to external circuits, is the most common form of switch.
+When two contacts are in contact, current can flow between them, but when they are separated, no current can flow.
 # Goals
 * A more customised pet-keeping experience.
 * They no longer have to be concerned about their dogs when on work or vacation.